jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 >__--- Francisco Martín Rico, A Concise Introduction to Robot Programming with ROS2__

-> ROS2 is notacommunications middleware,but a robot programming middleware
+> ROS2 is not a communications middleware, but a robot programming middleware
 >
 >__--- Francisco Martín Rico, A Concise Introduction to Robot Programming with ROS2__